docker-library/docs/mariadb/README-short.txt

-MariaDB Server is a high performing open source relational databases, forked from MySQL.
+MariaDB Server is a high performing open source relational database, forked from MySQL.